 Virgil, according to Havelock, was able to take the energy and complication available to him through this katabasis–anabasis dynamic of the fourth panel to craft the poetry displayed in the panels above it.

 his enchanted ear caught the rumble of subterranean seas beneath his feet.
 Before his mind’s eye magic fountains issued from the depths and sprang into the air. (…) He (…) was borne as in a dream on the bosom of irresistible currents.
-The road to Xanadu was open.12
+The road to Xanadu was open.11

-- References to ‘Virgil’s Road to Xanadu’ are given to the three sections in which it was published in Phoenix in 1946-1947 — issues 1:1, 1:2 and 1:supplement of the journal — followed by the page number in the corresponding issue.
+- References to ‘Virgil’s Road to Xanadu’ are given to the three sections in which it was published in Phoenix in 1946-1947 — issues 1:1, 1:2 and 1:supplement — followed by the page number in the corresponding issue.
 Some background to the essay is given in The Road to Xanadu and in The Maelstrom, Xanadu and Plato. ↩

 - Havelock was the founding president of the Ontario (later: Canadian) Classical Association and a co-founder of Phoenix, the association’s journal. ↩

 - Compare Havelock on Plato in his 1951 ‘Introduction’ to Socrates and the Soul of Man, a translation of the Phaedo by Desmond Stewart: “Platonism would seem to be not so much a system — for its quality still eludes the textbook writers — as a chemical solution which impregnates the syntax of the sentences and paragraphs in which thought is deployed.” ↩